cdapio/cdap/cdap-docs/admin-manual/source/5-installation/ambari/am-3-service-wizard.rst

       **Ambari Dashboard:** Customizing Services 2

 #.
-If you wish to use the CDAP Explore service (to use SQL to query CDAP data), you must: have
+If you wish to use the CDAP Explore service (to use SQL to query CDAP data), you must have
-   Hive installed on the cluster; have the Hive client on the same host as CDAP; and set the ``explore.enabled`` option to true.
+   Hive installed on the cluster, have the Hive client libraries installed on the same host as the CDAP services, and set the *Advanced cdap-site* ``explore.enabled`` option to true.

    .. figure:: ../../_images/ambari/ss07-config-enable-explore.png
       :figwidth: 100%